xiaoxianyu-office/mm/skills/mechanics/breakblock.md

 | doEffect  |           | Whether or not to play the break block particles (?) | true |
 | useTool   |           | Whether or not to use the tool in the players hands (?) | true |

+doDrops, doEffect, and useTool were all added in 4.12 MM

 ----------
 Notes: